facebookresearch/deep_bisim4control/README.md

 ```
 After the instalation ends you can activate your environment with:
 ```
-source activate pytorch_sac_ae
+source activate dbc
 ```

 ## Instructions
-To train an SAC+AE agent on the `cheetah run` task from image-based observations  run:
+To train a DBC agent on the `cheetah run` task from image-based observations  run:
 ```
 python train.py \
     --domain_name cheetah \